What is the process and when can I expect to receive my puppy?

 Absolutely!
 In this day and age fraud is a real concern and we want you to know that your personal information is protected.
 We do not sell or use your information.
-Your information is your information and our website is locked safe with Secure Sockets Layer (SSL) protection.
-Transactions are done though First Data and Authorize.net credit card processing companies who are the largest and most secure credit card processors in the word.
-If you are financing your puppy please check out our puppy payments page to research our finance companies that are all legitimate and trustworthy.
+Your information is your information, and our website is locked safe with Secure Sockets Layer (SSL) protection.
+Transactions processed through First Data and Authorize.net credit card processing companies who are the largest and most secure credit card processors in the word.
+If you are financing your puppy, please check out our puppy payments page to research our finance companies that are all legitimate and trustworthy.

 Where do you get your puppies?
 Are they from puppy mills?

 We can assure you that we do not work with backyard breeders or hoarders.
 Our breeders are either locally licensed or professional hobby breeders who offer the absolute best quality and healthiest puppies around.
 The reason we offer such a great guarantee and warranties with on our puppies is that our breeders are the absolute best!

 Your puppy eats two types of food, wet food, and dry food.
 Depending on your puppy’s preference, a variety of puppy food brands are offered.
 The brand of puppy food your puppy is eating will be on your paperwork.
 Your puppy will also come with a starter kit of food that will last you for about a week or so.

 How do you determine prices for your puppies?

 Pricing depends on a variety of factors.
 Often the smaller more exquisite, rare coloring, fluffier coats, purebred, or designer cross puppies, market demand and availability is what varies the pricing of the puppies